Fred Thomson: Silver King

 Silver King was a Palomino horse seventeen hands high.
-Al Rogell, who directed Thomson's first seven Western films, told about Silver King:

-He did all of the work...everything in the early pictures—the mouth work, the jumps, the chases, the falls, quick stops—and could untie knots, lift bars, etc. He could wink one eye, nod his head yes or no, push a person with his head.
-Thomson trained him to do certain things and expected him to perform them.
+Al Rogell, who directed Thomson's first seven Western films, told about Silver King: "He did all of the work...everything in the early pictures—the mouth work, the jumps, the chases, the falls, quick stops—and could untie knots, lift bars, etc. He could wink one eye, nod his head yes or no, push a person with his head.
+Thomson trained him to do certain things and expected him to perform them."

 After Thomson's death, Silver King appeared in a series of three-reel Westerns from Imperial Studios, starring Wally Wales.

-Surviving films
+Surviving film legacy

-Only three of Thomson's movies have survived to the present day: Just Around the Corner is in the collection of the Library of Congress; The Love Light, starring Mary Pickford, has been released on VHS and DVD; and Thundering Hoofs has been released on VHS.
+Thomson never appeared in a sound film lost or otherwise.
+He made a total of 30 films between 1921 and 1928.
+But complete prints of only 8 survive.
+Another 3 survive are partially lost which means 19 are completely lost.
+The films that survive in full are Just Around the Corner (1921), survives in the collection of the Library of Congress; The Love Light (1921), starring Mary Pickford, has been released on VHS and DVD; A Chapter in Her Life (1923), The Dangerous Coward (1924), Thundering Hoofs (1924) has been released on VHS, A Regular Scout (1926), and Kit Carson (1928).
+The films that are partially lost are Galloping Gallagher (1924), Lone Hand Saunders (1926), The Two-Gun Man (1926), and Silver Comes Through (1927).

 In Thundering Hoofs, Thomson performs a dangerous jump from a moving stagecoach to one of the horses pulling the coach.
 He fell and suffered a compound fracture of his right thigh.
 Yakima Canutt completed the stunt.
 Production of the movie was delayed for weeks while Thomson recovered from his injury.